alttch/eva3/doc/faq.rst

 Each automated setup needs an interface.
-EVA has a very powerful :doc:`/sfa/sfa` component, which combines the whole setup itself and provides a flexible :doc:`/sfa/sfa_framework` which allows you to create a modern websocket-powered web interface with a few strings of javascript
+EVA has a very powerful :doc:`/sfa/sfa` component, which combines the whole setup itself and provides a flexible :doc:`/sfa/sfa_framework` which allows you to create a modern websocket-powered web interface with a few strings of JavaScript:

 .. code-block:: javascript